antmicro/rowhammer-tester/README.md

 This command will generate intermediate files & simulate them with Verilator.

 WARNING: The repository contains a wrapper script around `sudo` which disallows LiteX to interfere with the host network configuration.
-This forces the user to manually configure TUN interface for valid communication with the simulated device:
+This forces the user to manually configure a TUN interface for valid communication with the simulated device:

-1. Create TUN interface:
+1. Create the TUN interface:
 ```
 tunctl -u $USER -t arty
 ```

-2. Configure IP address of a interface:
+2. Configure the IP address of the interface:
 ```
 ifconfig arty 192.168.100.1/24 up
 ```